-Curriculum All courses must be taken for a letter grade, except courses numbered 299s, which are only offered for S/U credit.
+Curriculum All courses must be taken for a letter grade, except courses numbered 299, which are only offered for S/U credit.
 Students must maintain a minimum cumulative GPA of 3.0.
 No credit will be given for courses in which the student earns a grade of D+ or below.
 Transfer credit may be awarded for a maximum of four semester or six quarter units of graduate coursework from another institution.
-Plan I 10 units of courses, selected from the 200-series (excluding 298 and 299) in EECS EL ENG 299 Individual Research 4-10 or COMPSCI 2!Individual Research Upper division or graduate courses to reach the minimum of 24 units Plan II 10 units of courses, selected from the 200-series (excluding 298 and 299) in EECS EL ENG 299 Individual Research 3-6 or COMPSCI 2!Individual Research Upper division or graduate courses to reach the minimum of 24 units Advancement to Candidacy For both Plan I and Plan II MS students, students need to complete the departmental Advance to Candidacy form, have their research advisor sign the form, and submit the form to the department.
+Plan I 10 units of courses, selected from the 200-series (excluding 298 and 299) in EECS EL ENG 299 Individual Research 4-10 or COMPSCI 2!Individual Research Upper division or graduate courses to reach the minimum of 24 units Plan II 10 units of courses, selected from the 200-series (excluding 298 and 299) in EECS EL ENG 299 Individual Research 3-6 or COMPSCI 2!Individual Research Upper division or graduate courses to reach the minimum of 24 units Advancement to Candidacy For both Plan I and Plan II, MS students need to complete the departmental Advance to Candidacy form, have their research advisor sign the form, and submit the form to the department.
 Once a student is advanced to candidacy, candidacy is valid for three years.
 Capstone/Thesis (Plan I) Students planning to use Plan I for their MS Degree will need to follow the Graduate Division's "Thesis Filing Guidelines."
 They will also need to complete the Graduate Division Advance to Candidacy form and submit this to the department no later than the end of the second week of classes of their final semester.
 Capstone/Master's Project (Plan II) Students planning to use Plan II for their MS Degree will need to produce an MS Plan II Title/Signature Page.
 A copy of the signature page and abstract should be submitted to the EECS Graduate Student Services staff.
-There is no special formatting required for the body of the Plan II MS report unlike the Plan I MS thesis which must follow strict Graduate Division guidelines.
+There is no special formatting required for the body of the Plan II MS report, unlike the Plan I MS thesis, which must follow strict Graduate Division guidelines.
 Select a subject to view courses - Electrical Engineering and Computer Sciences (p.
 4) - Computer Science (p.
-7) - Electrical Engineering (p.
-21) Electrical Engineering and Computer Sciences Expand all course descriptions [+]Collapse all course descriptions [-] EECS 206A Introduction to Robotics 4 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 An introduction to the kinematics, dynamics, and control of robot manipulators, robotic vision, and sensing.
-The course will cover forward and inverse kinematics of serial chain manipulators, the manipulator Jacobian, force relations, dynamics and control-position, and force control.
-Proximity, tactile, and force sensing.
-Network modeling, stability, and fidelity in teleoperation and medical applications of robotics.
-Introduction to Robotics: Read More [+] Rules & Requirements Prerequisites: EE 120 or equivalent, or consent of instructor Credit Restrictions: Students will receive no credit for EECS 206A after taking EE C125/Bioengineering C125, EE C106A, or EECS C106A.
+8) - Electrical Engineering (p.
+21) Electrical Engineering and Computer Sciences Expand all course descriptions [+]Collapse all course descriptions [-] EECS 206B Robotic Manipulation and Interaction 4 Units Terms offered: Spring 2021, Spring 2020, Spring 2019 This course is a sequel to EECS C106A/206A, which covers kinematics, dynamics and control of a single robot.
+This course will cover dynamics and control of groups of robotic manipulators coordinating with each other and interacting with the environment.
+Concepts will include an introduction to grasping and the constrained manipulation, contacts and force control for interaction with the environment.
+We will also cover active perception guided manipulation, as well as the manipulation of non-rigid objects.
+Throughout, we will emphasize design and human-robot interactions, and applications to applications in manufacturing, service robotics, tele-surgery, and locomotion.
+Robotic Manipulation and Interaction: Read More [+] Rules & Requirements Prerequisites: EECS C106A / BIO ENG C106A and EECS 206A; or consent of the instructor Credit Restrictions: Students will receive no credit for EECS 206B after taking EE C106B/Bioengineering C125B, EECS C106B/BioEngineering C106B, or EE 206B.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture, 1 hour of discussion, and 3 hours of laboratory per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.